1977 San Francisco Board of Supervisors election: Synopsis

 The election was a watershed moment in the history of the city, as extremely fierce electoral campaigns immediately sprung into action.
 113 candidates in total were registered in the total of all 11 districts.

 Harvey Milk's campaign

-One of the most memorable campaigns was that of Harvey Milk, a photographer, camera salesman, U.S. Navy veteran and prior candidate for the California State Assembly in 1976, who cut his teeth with campaigning in the Castro District and appealing to the LGBT voters of the area.
+One of the most memorable campaigns was that of Harvey Milk, a photographer, camera salesman, U.S. Navy veteran and prior candidate for the California State Assembly in 1976, who cut his teeth with campaigning in the Castro District and appealing to the LGBTQ voters of the area.
 He campaigned against sixteen other candidates for the District 5 post which covered the Castro, Haight-Ashbury and other nearby neighborhoods; the most successful candidate was the local lawyer Rick Stokes, who was backed by the Alice B. Toklas Memorial Democratic Club.
 However, Milk's campaign utilized a populist fervor and highly artistic displays in order to advertise the cause, leading even the San Francisco Chronicle to endorse his candidacy.
 Milk won the election with 30% of the vote against the other candidates.